 Sandy is the President of the Metcalf Foundation, a leading private Toronto-based foundation focused on sustainability, creativity and social justice.
 Sandy has a background in law and mediation and has worked as a consultant and advisor in the private, public and not-for-profit sectors.
 As a volunteer Sandy has served on numerous boards and committees and was the founding Chair of the Friends of the Greenbelt Foundation.

-Rob Djurfeldt is the Managing Director of Wellington-Altus Private Wealth.
+Rob Djurfeldt is the Managing Director, C.I.B.C.
+Wood Gundy.
 Previously Rob was Group Head of ScotiaMcLeod.
 He has lived in several South American countries and shares our passion for the welfare of children in those countries.
 Rob and his children have visited our projects in Peru and Bolivia four times!